tastybug/zettelkasten/catalog/vault.md

 5. Client then accesses AWS target account, having the target role and the associated policy.
 6. Once the TLL expires, Vault revokes the temporary credentials.

+## Audit Device

+Keep a log of authenticated requests and responses.
+The log is formatted in JSON, with sensitive data masked.
+There are different sinks:

+* _File_.
+Enable it as such: `vault audit enable file file_path=/var/log/vault_audit.log`.
+* _syslog_.
+Requires a local syslog agent running.
+* _socket_.
+Writes to a TCP, UDP or UNIX socket.

+> Important: if at least 1 audit device is enabled, Vault must be able to write to that sink before completing a request.
+Auditability over Availability!

 ## Storage Backends

 Storage Backends are used to store secrets and certain configuration like policies and auth configuration.

 ### Types
 There are many storage backend implementations, some community owned.
 They either support HA or not (see next section).
-Popular backends are cloud based like S3, Consul and the internal backend, called `raft`, where each node has it's own FS based persistency, which is synced automatically.
+Popular backends are cloud based like S3, Consul and the Integrated Storage.

+Some examples:
 * Consul: can be scaled independently, increasing throughput
-* Raft: is a file on the FS of each Vault node (the node is stateful!), no extra network hop necessary; sync is done transparently between the nodes
+* Integrated Storage (raft): allows for clustering.
+It's a file on the FS of each Vault node; sync between nodes is done transparently
+* MSSQL
+* MySQL
+* Zookeeper
+* In-Mem
+* ...

 ### Encryption at Rest, Sealing and Unsealing

 All data that goes into the storage is encrypted.
 The key for writing and reading from storage is the `encryption key`, which lives in a keyring.
 It's interesting how that process works:

 1. the storage on a node starts sealed
-2. the quorum of Shamir's unseal key shards allows the computation of a static `root key`
+2. unsealing: the quorum of Shamir's unseal key shards allows the computation of a static `root key`
 3. the root key, in memory only, descrypts the keyring containing the `encryption key`; the keyring is stored in the storage backend as well.
 At this point, the node is considered "unsealed".
 4. the `encryption key` allows access to the rest of the storage backend: configuration and data
 5. The node becomes unsealed simply by purging the `encryption key` from memory, thus making the storage non-accessible again.